 Although fuel cells are more efficient, there are also good reasons for burning hydrogen in heat engines for transportation.
 Jet engines and internal combustion engines can be rather easily modified to run on hydrogen instead of hydrocarbons.
 Internal combustion engines run as much as 25% more efficiently on hydrogen compared to gasoline and produce no carbon emissions.
-The US and Russia have testflown commercial airliners with jet engines modified to burn hydrogen.9 Similarly, BMW, Ford, and Mazda are roadtesting cars powered by hydrogen internal combustion engines that achieve a range of 300 kilometers, and networks of hydrogen filling stations are being implemented in some areas of the US, Europe, and Japan.
+The US and Russia have test-flown commercial airliners with jet engines modified to burn hydrogen.
+Similarly, BMW, Ford, and Mazda are road-testing cars powered by hydrogen internal combustion engines that achieve a range of 300 kilometers, and networks of hydrogen filling stations are being implemented in some areas of the US, Europe, and Japan.
 Such cars and filling stations could provide an early start and a transitional bridge to hydrogen fuel-cell transportation.

 The versatility of fuel cells makes them workable in nearly any application where electricity is useful.
 Stationary plants providing 200 kilowatts of neighborhood electrical power are practical and operating efficiently.
 Such plants can connect to the electrical grid to share power but are independent of the grid in case of failure.
-Fuel-cell power for consumer electronics like laptop computers, cell phones, digital cameras, and audio players provide more Figure 3.
-The energy densities of hydrogen fuels stored in various phases and materials are plotted, with the mass of the container and apparatus needed for filling and dispensing the fuel factored in.
-Gasoline significantly outperforms lithium-ion batteries and hydrogen in gaseous, liquid, or compound forms.
-The proposed DOE goal refers to the energy density that the US Department of Energy envisions as needed for viable hydrogen-powered transportation in 2015.
+Fuel-cell power for consumer electronics like laptop computers, cell phones, digital cameras, and audio players provide more hours of operation than batteries at the same volume and weight.
+Although the cost per kilowatt is high for these small units, the unit cost can soon be within an acceptable consumer range.
+Electronics applications may be the first to widely reach the consumer market, establish public visibility, and advance the learning curve for hydrogen technology.

 The large homogeneous transportation market offers enormous potential for hydrogen fuel cells to dramatically reduce fossil fuel use, lower harmful emissions, and improve energy efficiency.
-Fuel cells can be used not only in cars, trucks, and buses, but also can replace the diesel electric generators in locomotives and power all-electric ships.8 Europe already has a demonstration fleet of 30 fuel-cell buses running regular routes in 10 cities, and Japan is poised to offer fuel-cell cars for sale.
+Fuel cells can be used not only in cars, trucks, and buses, but also can replace the diesel electric generators in locomotives and power all-electric ships.